St. Louis, Missouri

 Please update your profile/email address following the link at the bottom of the newsletter.
 This will give you the opportunity to select various regions of our area so we can send you information about events and concerts close to home.
 You may change this information at any time.

 Please share this newsletter with your friends in the handbell community and encourage them to sign onto our email list (bottom of the left sidebar).
+It's free and membership is not required.

 Notes from the Chair